MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-monitoring.md

 | Backup Storage Used | backup_storage_used | Bytes | The amount of backup storage used. |

 ## Replication metrics

+Replication metrics provide valuable insights into the performance and status of replication in Azure Database for MySQL flexible server.
+These metrics allow you to monitor the replication lag, check the status of replica and HA IO/SQL threads, and measure the replication latency.
+By tracking these metrics, you can ensure the reliability and efficiency of your replication setup, identify any potential issues or delays, and take appropriate actions to maintain data consistency and availability.
+Let's explore the different replication metrics available for Azure Database for MySQL flexible server.

+The table below lists the replication metrics available for Azure Database for MySQL flexible server:

 | Metric display name | Metric | Unit | Description |
 | --- | --- | --- | --- |